COVID-19 vaccination recommendations: before, during and after pregnancy

-If enough people in the community are vaccinated against COVID-19, it builds herd immunity.
-This means the virus spread slows down or stops because there aren’t enough people for the virus to infect.
+Also, if enough people in the community are vaccinated against COVID-19, it builds herd immunity.
+This means the virus spread slows down because there aren’t enough people for the virus to infect.
 Herd immunity helps to protect people who can’t be vaccinated, including people who are more likely to get complications from COVID-19.

-And if fewer people get sick or get very sick, people can go to work and school.
+And if fewer people get very sick, people need less time off work and school.
 There’s less strain on our health and hospital system.
 And we can get on with our daily lives more easily.

 If you have questions or concerns about COVID-19 vaccination and pregnancy, talk with your GP, obstetrician, midwife or immunisation provider.
 These health professionals can give you more information and answer any questions you have.

 COVID-19 vaccination is safe.
 You have no increased risk of pregnancy complications because of vaccination.
 There are also no increased health risks for your baby.